gaehlerm/SoftwareEngineering/README.md

 ## When what and how

+// rename this section? this name is already used

 ### When to run tests

 It is very important that tests are run automatically.
 This is the only way to ensure that they are always run when necessarily.
 When they are run exactly, however, depends on the kind of test.

+// we did not yet introduce the different kinds of test -> move this to the next chapter?

 Unit tests are fasts.
-Each one of them takes only milliseconds to run.
+Each one of them takes only a few milliseconds to run.
 All together they shouldn't take more than a few seconds.
 Split them up in subgroups if your program becomes too big and it takes more than a few seconds to run them all.

+// call it MR or pull request (PR??)

 Code is only allowed to be merged into master if the unit tests all pass.
 This means that every programmer has to run the unit tests before creating a merge request (MR) just as he has to make sure the whole projects compiles.
 It is mandatory to fix code that broke unit tests, otherwise it won't be merged.

 Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
 This is a rule that should be automated.
 Set up the Continuous Integration (CI) accordingly.
 It should check the unit tests just the same as it checks the formating of the code and the compilation.
 This is just another mandatory requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.

 With End-to-End (E2E) tests it becomes a little bit trickier.
-E2E tests are slow and can't just be run in or before every MR. Therefore you can't guarantee that all E2E tests pass all the time.
+E2E tests are slow and can't be run in or before every MR. Therefore you can't guarantee that all E2E tests pass all the time.
 Instead you have to set up the CI to run the acceptance tests overnight ("nightly build").
 And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
 The team then has to sit together and figure out why this is the case.
-In most cases it is fairly obvious why and it won't take much time to figure out who broke the test and how.
+Usually it is fairly obvious why the tests failed and it won't take much time to figure out who broke the test and how.
+But it is important that the problem gets resolved as soon as possible.

 ### The Beyonce rule

 A common question is "what to test?".
-A very simple answer is everything.
-This is certainly a correct answer, though you cannot always test everything equally extensive.
-Instead, at google they came up with the Beyonce rule. // Software Engineering at google
-She sings in her song "If you like it shoulda put a ~~ring~~ *test* on it."
+A very simple answer is: everything.
+This is certainly a correct answer, though you cannot always test everything equally extensively.
+Instead, at google they came up with the Beyonce rule. // Software Engineering at google // She sings in her song "If you like it should have put a ~~ring~~ *test* on it."

 ### Mocking and Stubs

 // See chapter 13 of Software Engineering at google.
-Mocking seems great at first sight but it's not.
+Mocking seems great at first sight until it isn't.

 // is using DI and faking better?

 Mocking is commonly used in integration tests if you don't want to test the interaction of the object under test with another object.
-For instance if the other object is a physical device, connects to the internet, etc. All kind of things that are slow or could fail.
-Things you don't want to test because they are flaky.
+For instance if the other object is a physical device, is a database, connects to the internet, etc. All kind of things that are slow or could fail.
+Things you don't want to test because they are flaky, slow or both.
+And they might be out of your reach.
 In short: IO.
 Instead you want to simulate the device under test, the internet connection or the database.
+You want to mock it.

 At first, mocking sounds great.
 Just simulate the database and everything is great.
 However mocking turned out to have severe drawbacks.
 Most of all, mocking makes the tests rigid.
 You will spend a lot of time writing a mock for a database, but you will never reach the complete behavior.
 Thus if you add more functionality to your code, you always have to update your mock as well.
 This takes significant efforts.

+// Is DI an alternative to mocking??
+I think the DI part here should be removed.
+Mocking is for interfaces and DI is about creating them.

 Generally it is recommended to use Dependency Injection (DI) instead of mocking.
 This forces you to write interfaces instead of just mocking a few functions.
 Anything you want to mock might be changed in the future.
 And if you want to change it in the future it is good to stay flexible using a slim interface.
 This is what DI forces you to do.